The first step to make before even starting to optimize your website for Google, is to check if your domain is under a penalty.

 Step 2: Login to Google Analytics and review your Google traffic

-You can also create annotations in the analytics report so as to have the dates that a change was made in the same view as the report graph.
+Hint: You can also create annotations in the Google Analytics Report so as to mark the dates that a change was made in the same view as the report graph.

 What happens when your website is penalized?

 The first thing that happens is that you lose your Google traffic (or part of it).

 The second thing is that you also lose some (or all) of your Google trust and this means that you need to show good faith and be patient until you gain it back.